Unfair dismissal FAQs

 - Some other substantial reason

-How to bring a claim of unfair dismissal
+Is there a time limit to bring a claim for unfair dismissal?

 Recently settled unfair dismissal claims

 We recently assisted a client with raising a claim for unfair dismissal, after his employer had dismissed him without following any procedure or conducting a disciplinary investigation into the allegations made against him.
 We subsequently prepared our client for his Final Hearing at the employment tribunal and he was successful in obtaining compensation in excess of £20,000 for the loss that he had suffered as a result of his dismissal.
 As part of his award, our client was awarded a 25% uplift to his compensation, as the judge decided that his employer had failed to follow ACAS Code of Practice when dismissing him.
 Our assistance with this client’s case was funded by his legal expenses insurance, which he had access to via his home insurance policy.